KiwiBryn/RFM9XLoRa-Meadow/README.md

 # RFM9XLoRa-Meadow
 A C# library for LoRa[@LoRaAlliance](https://lora-alliance.org/) connectivity for Semtech [@SX127X](https://www.semtech.com/products/wireless-rf/lora-transceivers/SX1276)/HopeRF [@RFMRFM9X](http://www.hoperf.com/rf_transceiver/lora/RFM95W.html) equipped shields on  Wilderness labs Meadow devices

+WARNING - This library will be replaced with an SX127X version shortly

 The repo has the source code for the series of blog posts written as I build this library (based on my Windows 10 IoT Core library)

 00. ShieldSPI